NagendranGS/Wenum/README.md

 # Tools used in Wenum🌌\n

-\n1.
-Sublist3r
+1. Sublist3r

-2. AssetFinder\n
+3. AssetFinder
-3. Subfinder
+4. Subfinder
-4. httpx
+5. httpx
-5. GAU
+6. GAU
-6. WAYBACKURLS
+7. WAYBACKURLS
-7. ParamSpider
+8. ParamSpider

 # What does Wenum🌌 do?